ska-telescope/observation-execution-tool/docs/src/environment_variables.rst

 Semantic Validation
 ---------------------

-To turn semantic validation off/on in real-time user need to set environment variable into helm charts.
+To turn semantic validation off/on in real-time user need to set environment variable ``VALIDATION_STRICTNESS`` into helm charts.
 This will allow user to control semantic validation in real-time.

 By using an environment variable, user can easily change the behavior of their application without modifying the code.
 This is particularly useful in different deployment environments (development, testing, production) where